catseye/ALPACA/README.markdown

 ### TODO ###

+* compile to IR, optimize that IR, then output concrete code
-* compile to Javascript
+* compile to Javascript: write support functions
 * compile to legacy Perl
 * option to use pycurses
 * nontrivial fixpoint detection: if playfield matches any of the last n playfields, then halt
 * option to halt under other, even more complex circumstances
 * option to display generation #, coordinates, etc in divider string
-* implement >Moore neighbourhoods